“The different models really suit our varied work.”

 Today the two companies run a combined fleet of over a hundred trucks, 25 of which are Macks, and the percentage of Macks in the fleet is growing all the time.

-“We’ve got a huge variety of loads and haulage tasks,” says Alicia Critchley, “but it breaks into two basic categories: local and interstate.”
+“We’ve got a huge variety of loads and haulage tasks,” says Alicia Critchley, “but it peaks into two basic categories: local and interstate.”

 While a local truck might start at 4am and spend all day driving around a quarry, or doing runs to the cement works carrying cement sand or salt, the line-haul trucks are covering some big distances on weekly patterns.